Message from the Dean

 All 78 Bachelor of Science in Nursing (BSN) students passed the National Council Licensure Exam (NCLEX®) exam on their first attempt.
 Our first-time RN licensure pass rates are consistently above the national average.

-These 12 USI graduates can breathe easier now that they all have passed the NBRC Therapist Multiple Choice (TMC) exam on the first attempt, earning the Registered Respiratory Therapist (RRT) credential.
+These 12 USI graduates can breathe easier now that they all have passed the NBRC Therapist Multiple Choice (TMC) exam, earning the Registered Respiratory Therapist (RRT) credential.

 HP Center is Receiving a Facelift!